 This alloy, which is already widely used worldwide, reduces the formation of dross on solder bath surfaces.
 It also minimises the dissolution of copper and other metals, so that longer service lives of solder baths are possible with significantly less maintenance.

-- Finer grain structure and shinier surface than conventional Sn99.3Cu0.7 alloys
+- finer grain structure and shinier surface than conventional Sn99.3Cu0.7 alloys

-- Eutectic alloy (defined melting point at 227°C)
+- eutectic alloy (defined melting point at 227°C)

-- Reduction of dross formation - saves money
+- reduction of dross formation

-- Very good wetting characteristics
+- very good wetting characteristics

-- Highly reduced dissolution rate of copper and other metals in comparison with conventional Sn99Cu1 alloys and as a result significantly increased service lives of the solder baths
+- highly reduced dissolution rate of copper and other metals in comparison with conventional Sn99Cu1 alloys and as a result significantly increased service lives of the solder baths

-- Optimum working temperatures from 260-270°C
+- optimum working temperatures from 260-270°C